July 12, 2009

 With the unspeakable atrocities that flood our daily news, it’s easy to wonder if God really cares and is in control.
 When Jesus died and rose again, He declared the ultimate and complete victory over sin, evil, and death.
-Alistair Begg reminds us that though the battle has been won, we live in a world where the Kingdom of Light and the kingdom of darkness remain in conflict.
-We see and experience the effects.
+Alistair Begg reminds us that though the battle has been won, we live in a world where the kingdoms of light and darkness remain in conflict—and we see and experience the effects.
 But we can be assured that Jesus has power over Satan, and He will give us His power to live victoriously until He returns.

 20Then he went home, and the crowd gathered again, so that they could not even eat.
 21And when his family heard it, they went out to seize him, for they were saying, “He is out of his mind.”